✨Simple. Homemade. Family Approved✨

 Variations of Salty Lassi

-Use chilled yogurt (dahi) and freshly ground bhuna zeera for maximum aroma.
-Whisk or blend well to create a frothy top, the hallmark of perfect Punjabi-style Namkeen Lassi.
-Adjust the water for your preferred thickness.
-Serve immediately for the best taste and texture.
+Use chilled yogurt and freshly ground bhuna zeera for maximum aroma.
+Whisk or blend well — the frothy top is the hallmark of a properly made Punjabi-style lassi.
+Adjust water gradually rather than all at once; it’s easy to over-thin the mixture.
+Serve immediately for the best texture — lassi separates as it sits.

 Common Mistakes to Avoid